Washington University in St. Louis

 L23 4993 Advanced Seminar: Women and Religion in Medieval Europe

 This course explores the religious experience of women in medieval Europe and attempts a gendered analysis of the Christian Middle Ages.
 In it, we will examine the religious experience of women in a variety of settings - from household to convent.
 In particular, we will try to understand how and why women came to assume public roles of unprecedented prominence in European religious culture between the twelfth century and the sixteenth, even though the institutional church barred them from the priesthood and religious precepts remained a principal source of the ideology of female inferiority.
+PREREQUISITE: Prior coursework in history or permission of the instructor.
 Pre-modern, Europe.
-PREREQUISITE: SEE HISTORY HEADNOTE.
-4 units.
-Same as home course L22 4993.
+Same as home course L22 History 4993.